jessicajumelles/zip-code-react-lab/README.md

-# Zip Code React Lab
+# Zip Code Search App

 In this exercise, you will create two React apps: